 Don’t post content on YouTube if it fits any of the descriptions noted below.

-- Content that features prolonged name calling or malicious insults (such as racial slurs) based on their intrinsic attributes.
-These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, domestic abuse, child abuse etc.
+- Content that features prolonged name calling or malicious insults (such as racial slurs) based on someone's intrinsic attributes.
+These attributes include their protected group status, physical attributes, or their status as a survivor of sexual assault, non-consensual intimate imagery distribution, domestic abuse, child abuse and more.

-- Revealing someone’s private information, such as their home address, email addresses, sign-in credentials, phone numbers, passport number, or bank account information.
+- Revealing someone’s personally identifiable information (PII), such as their home address, email addresses, sign-in credentials, phone numbers, passport number, medical records, or bank account information.